siimon/prom-client/README.md

 available on Linux.

-In addition, some Node-specific metrics are included, such as event loop lag, active handles and Node.js version.
+In addition, some Node-specific metrics are included, such as event loop lag, active handles, GC and Node.js version.
 See what metrics there are in [lib/metrics](lib/metrics).

-`collectDefaultMetrics` takes 1 options object with 3 entries, a timeout for how often the probe should be fired, an optional prefix for metric names and a registry to which metrics should be registered.
+`collectDefaultMetrics` takes 1 options object with up to 4 entries, a timeout for how often the probe should be fired, an optional prefix for metric names, a registry to which metrics should be registered and `gcDurationBuckets` with custom buckets for GC duration histogram.
+Default buckets of GC duration histogram are `[0.001, 0.01, 0.1, 1, 2, 5]` (in seconds).
 By default probes are launched every 10 seconds, but this can be modified like this:

 ```js
 const client = require('prom-client');